 Students are placed in a variety of clinical education settings which may include college, high school, sports medicine physician, physical medicine, clinical rehabilitation, and sports performance, to name a few.
 Some experiences are offered on campus, while others are at off-campus sites.

 Students are not expected to apply those skills in the clinical experience that they have not been instructed on in the classroom.
-However, once a skill has been taught in the classroom, we encourage students to apply it to their patients in the clinical education environment.
+However, once a skill has been taught in the classroom, we encourage students to apply it to patients in the clinical education environment under the direction of a preceptor.
 As a student progresses through the program, the opportunities for learning and applying knowledge and skills to patients during clinical experiences grows.

 Ball State is fortunate to have excellent preceptors working with our students in the clinical education setting.
 Our preceptors genuinely care about the growth and development of the student, and put forth much effort into ensuring that the clinical experience is a positive one.
 The preceptors will assist you in learning through guidance and continual evaluation of your knowledge, skills, and clinical decision making, and will also mentor you and provide you with assistance in preparing for the health care profession.